 Two years in, New York's legal cannabis industry faces delays and complaints

-As a result, around 200 farmers granted growing licenses in 2022 have been left stranded.
-They have crops that have been harvested, but have few places to sell them.
+As a result, about 200 farmers granted growing licenses in 2022 have been left stranded.
+They have crops that have been harvested but have few places to sell them.

 Jeff Jones, who has a state license to grow cannabis in the Finger Lakes region, is one of several farmers who expressed displeasure at a recent meeting of the state’s Cannabis Control Board.